 The media accreditation application period for the 2018 IIHF Ice Hockey World Championship in Copenhagen and Herning, Denmark is over and registration is closed.

-Media accreditation for the 2016 IIHF Ice Hockey U20 World Championship Division I Group A in Vienna, Austria, can be requested through this form.
+Media accreditation for the 2018 IIHF Ice Hockey World Championship Division I Group A in Budapest, Hungary, can be requested until 1st April.

-Media accreditation for the 2016 IIHF Ice Hockey U20 World Championship Division I Group B in Megeve, France, can be requested through the following accreditation form.
+Media accreditation for the 2018 IIHF Ice Hockey World Championship Division I Group B in Kaunas, Lithuania, can be requested until 15th April.